oasis-tcs/dita-lwdita/org.oasis.xdita/samples/README.md

-# Cross-format Content with Lightweight DITA (LwDITA draft as of June 15, 2017)
+# Cross-format Content with Lightweight DITA (LwDITA draft as of Jan 22, 2018)

-**This does not transform... experimental LwDITA authoring modes included**
+**Experimental LwDITA authoring modes included.
+Not all topics and elements are functional in actual LwDITA transformations**